PSU-ICDS/icds_docs/docs/system/system-overview.md

 ## Partitions

 In Slurm, what are commonly called "queues" are technically known as Partitions.
 A partition is a logical grouping of compute nodes (servers) that your job can run on.

-Partitions are the primary way resources are organized.
-They are used to manage different hardware types, control which users can access which machines, and set default limits.
+Nodes on Roar are grouped into four different hardware partitions:

+- **basic** – CPU nodes without Infiniband, for jobs that fit on a single node.
+- **standard** – CPU nodes with Infiniband (essential for multinode jobs).
+- **himem** – CPU nodes with extra memory, for memory-intensive jobs.
+- **interactive** – Nodes with graphics cards, that service the Portal.

+All the various types of GPU nodes are grouped into the standard partition, except the P100 GPU nodes that service the interactive partition.

+In addition, there is a partition not associated with specific hardware:

+- **sla-prio** - For paid allocations, with whatever hardware the allocation includes.

 You must specify a partition to tell Slurm where your job should run.
 This is done with the #SBATCH directive: